lukasoppermann/html5sortable/README.md

 ```

 ### placeholder
-Use `placeholder` option to specify the markup of the placeholder:
+Use the `placeholder` option to specify the markup of the placeholder:

 ``` javascript
 sortable('.sortable', {